-Rachael: Such bold women, and all inspiring in their own way.
-How can the community better support women in cybersecurity?
+Rachael: Such bold role models, and all inspiring in their own way.
+How can the community better support women and other underrepresented groups in cybersecurity?

 Erin: We all have a role in eliminating the disparities.
 It can be as simple as advocating for a coworker who’s being repeatedly talked over during a meeting.
 It can be as big as advocating for pay equality, getting involved with D&I programs within an organization, or supporting nonprofits like Women Who Code.
 I’d also say to my fellow women colleagues, don’t take a backseat.
 Surround yourself with advocates, but always advocate for yourself.
 Self-advocating was something I needed to improve upon over time—it didn’t always come naturally.
 But practice makes perfect and with a general growing awareness of the disparities people face, we have much more opportunity to effect change for the better.